 In any event, none of this really matters because you should not be sitting around waiting for a firm to call you and offer you a callback.
 Instead, take action, apply for other opportunities, and stay positive.
 Don’t wait for the entire OCI process to cycle through before you start considering options outside of OCI.
 Consider those options now.
 Many of the deadlines for some really great programs come and go in August.
 Don’t miss out on these opportunities because you are anticipating success in OCI.
 Always hedge your bets.

-The CDO is going to host callback programs when you are back on campus but until then, Berkeley Law has a great webpage that covers the logistics of callbacks in detail.
+The CDO is going to host a callbacks program on Wednesday, August 8 at 5:15 in 1310 Biolchini and I encourage you to read Berkeley Law’s great webpage that covers the logistics of callbacks in detail.
 If you have callback questions, don’t hesitate to reach out to a CDO counselor.